asaltanubes/TFG-Killing-vector-fields/Escrito final/Manifolds/manifolds.typ

 + g_(mu alpha) pdv(K^alpha, x^nu) = 0 $

-Additionally, whenever a symmetric connection is used, such as the Levi-Civita connection used in general relativity, the following covariant from is equivalent
+Additionally, whenever a symmetric connection is used, such as the Levi-Civita connection used in general relativity, the following covariant form is equivalent

 $ cdv(K_nu, mu) + cdv(K_mu, nu) = 0 $<manifolds-eq:covariant-killing-field-eq>

+== Killing tensors

+By analogy to @manifolds-eq:covariant-killing-field-eq a Killing tensor is defined as a tensor $tensor(T, -alpha beta, gamma ...)$ such that

+$ cdv(tensor(T, -alpha beta gamma")"), "("mu ) = 0 $<manifolds-eq:Killing-tensor>

+where the parenthesis is the average over all of the permutations of the indices.

 == Properties of Killing fields